Owner and Head Trainer

 coming when called

 Blame Daisy.
 This whole thing is her fault.
-Daisy, a sixteen year old Irish Terrier who came to me from rescue when she was about nine months old, was a typical very high energy and low focus dog.
+Daisy, a rambunctious Irish Terrier who came to me from rescue when she was about nine months old, was a typical very high energy and low focus dog.
 Butterfly brain.
 She’d flit here and there leaving a path of destruction in her wake.
 Shiva in a red fur coat.
 She never met a cardboard box she didn’t think it was her responsibility to be returned to the earth in fine shreds.
 Also, metal cans.
 Plastic cd covers.
 Socks.
 Power cords.

 In an effort to reign in her cat chasing ways, I turned to the internetz.
 Put coins in a soda can, tape it closed, and shake it at the dog to interrupt whatever nonsense they are doing.
 Great idea, I thought.
 If a dog could snicker while mocking attempts at forced compliance, that would be Daisy.
 When she sneakily swiped the can off a high shelf, ran amok through the house wildly shaking it in her mouth absolutely delighted by the metallic ringing of the coins, well…that’s when I turned to effective science-based training.
 Daisy went on to be a great friend to her feline companions, an awesome off-leash hiking partner, and a nationally accomplished agility dog.
+She passed at the ripe old age of 16, still insisting on going for long sniffy walks at every opportunity.